downflux/docs/blog/scaling_commands/scaling_commands.md

 * Additionally, because we are instead mutating and iterating over the metadata, we have avoided entirely the semantic issue of forcing an entity into our input.

-As a nice side-effect, because the metadata object acts as a gamestate proxy object for the command itself, we no longer need to create a fully initialized game state when testing a specific command -- it is sufficient to populate the _proxy_ with a reasonable subset of the state.
+As a nice side-effect, because the metadata object acts as a game state proxy object for the command itself, we no longer need to create a fully initialized game state when testing a specific command -- it is sufficient to populate the _proxy_ with a reasonable subset of the state.
 Empirically, this has greatly